albertostefanelli/conjoint_class/README.md

 # Repo Introduction to Conjoint Experiments

-The repo contains the material for *Introduction to Conjoint Experiments* at KUL, University of Innsbruck, and the [ECPR Method School](https://ecpr.eu/Events/Event/PanelDetails/9125).
+This repo contains the material for *Introduction to Conjoint Experiments* taught at KUL, University of Innsbruck, and the [ECPR Method School](https://ecpr.eu/Events/Event/PanelDetails/12901).

 ## Contact